-- a Construction shall be defined as the building or rebuilding of streets, roads, bridges, and acquisition of rights-ofway or their component parts to a degree that improved traffic service is provided and geometric or structural improvements are effected including allocated administration and engineering necessarily incurred and directly related to the above. - b.
-Construction work includes four categories: - 1) New Construction-A construction that substantially deviates from the existing alignment and provides for an entirely new street or roadbed for the greater parts of its length. - 2) Reconstruction-A construction involving realignment or the use of standards well above those of the existing element, whereby the type or the geometric and structural features are significantly changed.
+Construction shall be defined as the building or rebuilding of streets, roads, bridges, and acquisition of rights-of-way or their component parts to a degree that improved traffic service is provided and geometric or structural improvements are effected including allocated administration and engineering necessarily incurred and directly related to the above.

+Construction work can be separated into four categories:

-- 3) Preventative Maintenance-Includes, but is not limited to, roadway activities such as joint and shoulder rehabilitation, heater re-mix, seal coats, corrective grinding of PCC pavement, and restoration of drainage systems. - 4) 3R Work- All other work that does not fall into the above defined categories for new construction, reconstruction, or preventative maintenance and typically involves the improvement of highway pavement surfaces through resurfacing, restoration, or rehabilitation.
-It is generally regarded as heavy, non-routine maintenance designed to achieve a ten-year service life.
-Specifically, 3R Work is defined as the following: - Resurfacing generally consists of placing additional asphalt concrete over a structurally sound highway, street, or bridge that needs treatment to extend its useful service life. - Restoration means returning a road, street, structure, or collateral facility to the condition existing after original construction. - Rehabilitation implies providing some betterments, such as upgrading guardrail or widening shoulders. - c.
-Examples of construction expenditures:
+- 1) New Construction A construction that substantially deviates from the existing alignment and provides for an entirely new street or roadbed for the greater parts of its length. - Reconstruction A construction involving realignment or the use of standards well above those of the existing element, whereby the type or the geometric and structural features are significantly changed. - 3) Preventative Maintenance Includes, but is not limited to, roadway activities such as joint and shoulder rehabilitation, heater re-mix, seal coats, corrective grinding of PCC1 pavement, and restoration of drainage systems. - 4) 3R Work All other work that does not fall into the above-defined categories for new construction, reconstruction, or preventative maintenance and typically involves the improvement of highway pavement surfaces through resurfacing, restoration, or rehabilitation.
+3R Work is generally regarded as heavy, non- routine maintenance designed to achieve a ten-year service life.
+Specifically, 3R Work is defined as the following: - Resurfacing generally consists of placing additional asphalt concrete over a structurally sound highway, street, or bridge that needs treatment to extend its useful service life. - Restoration means returning a road, street, structure, or collateral facility to the condition existing after original construction. - Rehabilitation implies providing some betterments, such as upgrading guardrail or widening shoulders.